JABull1066/SHIFT-Score-Carcinoma-in-Adenoma/README.md

 # SHIFT-Score-Carcinoma-in-Adenoma
 Code and data for the paper "Integrating spatial descriptors quantifies changing cell interactions as colorectal neoplasia progresses", Bull et al 2026.
+Large datasets are available in the "releases" tab associated with this repository.

 ## Licensing and Data Availability